 FRE 131.
 Masterpieces of French Literature in Translation.
 (3) Accessible introduction to French culture through the study of selected examples of significant works in literature and the arts (understood in a broad sense).
 Works are examined in their social, historical, and ideological contexts and cover the period from the Middle Ages to the mid-20th century.
 All readings in English translation.

 FRE 202.
 Critical Analysis of French Culture.
-(3) Secondsemester, intermediate French course addresses literary and cultural issues through the study of short stories, poetry, film, journalism, and advertising.
+(3) Second-semester, intermediate French course addresses literary and cultural issues through the study of short stories, poetry, film, journalism, and advertising.
 Works represent several French-speaking countries.
 Because texts, discussion, and compositions are in French, students continue to develop speaking, listening, reading, and writing skills.
+Prerequisite: FRE 201 or placement exam score.